rolczynska/BookLovers/README.md

 - **Text Processing:** unidecode
 - **Other Libraries:** request, datetime, typing

+### Frontend Template Credits
+The frontend design of this project was heavily influenced by [StartBootstrap/startbootstrap-grayscale](https://github.com/StartBootstrap/startbootstrap-grayscale) .
+A big thank you to the creators and contributors of this library for their excellent work.
+While the original templates provided a foundational structure, various modifications were made to align it better with the project's objectives.

 ## 🌟 Features
 - 📖 View the real-time availability of books across various branches of the Biblioteka Raczyńskich in Poznań.
 - 📌 Bookmark and manage your search preferences for upcoming notifications.